rossdrew/emuRox/README.md

 ###### Javas unsigned byte problem.
  - Java bytes are signed, meaning it's a pain to deal with them, instead we have to use ints to represent bytes.
  - `System.out` is confusing Pitest, need to invest some time in moving to a loggin framework
+ - [JaCoCo](http://www.eclemma.org/jacoco/) doesn't report coverage of `String` based `switch` statements [well](http://stackoverflow.com/questions/42642840/why-is-jacoco-not-covering-my-switch-statements)

 ### Sources
- - [JaCoCo](http://www.eclemma.org/jacoco/), [Was missing Spock tests](http://stackoverflow.com/questions/41652981/why-does-jacoco-ignore-myspock-tests-yet-sees-my-junit-tests), thanks [Godin](http://stackoverflow.com/users/244993/godin) of Stack Overflow
- - [JaCoCo](http://www.eclemma.org/jacoco/), has a problem with code coverage of `String` based `switch` statements.
-In that it reports missing coverage where there is none.
-Thanks again thanks [Godin](http://stackoverflow.com/users/244993/godin) of Stack Overflow for your [explanation](http://stackoverflow.com/questions/42642840/why-is-jacoco-not-covering-my-switch-statements)
+ - StackOverflow as always has been a huge help, specifically [Godin](http://stackoverflow.com/users/244993/godin), also a developer of [JaCoCo](http://www.eclemma.org/jacoco/) for his help.  eg. [here](http://stackoverflow.com/questions/42642840/why-is-jacoco-not-covering-my-switch-statements) & [here](http://stackoverflow.com/questions/41652981/why-does-jacoco-ignore-myspock-tests-yet-sees-my-junit-tests)
- - The [6502 Programming](https://www.facebook.com/groups/6502CPU/) Facebook group has been invaluable in resolving small questions
+ - The [6502 Programming](https://www.facebook.com/groups/6502CPU/) Facebook group has been invaluable in resolving very specific questions
- - I'm planning on reaching out to communities for code reviews, another pair of eyes is always helpful, although so far these have proven to be unfruitful:-
+ - I'm planning on reaching out to communities for code reviews (your comments are always welcome btw), another pair of eyes is always helpful, although so far these have proven to be unfruitful:-
     - [Reddit](https://www.reddit.com/r/reviewmycode/comments/5oorz1/java_6502_emulator/)
     - [Stack Exchange](http://codereview.stackexchange.com/questions/154600/op-code-decoding-in-an-emulator)